Frequently

 Every year a few students from the Standby List make it to camp for various reasons.
 Don’t be deterred; it’s always worth a shot!
 But as you’ll learn from the airlines, a Standby List is not a guarantee.

-• Our cancelation policy is strict due to security clearance and pre-paid expenses with our vendors.
+Our cancellation policy is strict due to security clearance and pre-paid expenses with our vendors.

 Once tuition is paid, no refunds will be issued.
 There are no refunds for participants who arrive late or depart early.